 Chesapeake Bay Retriever

-This huge dog, which is also affectionately called the Chessie, traces its origin to the USA.
-They are well known for their resilience and roughness when it comes to hunting in the cold.
+This giant dog, also called the Chessie, traces its origin to the USA.
+They are well known for their resilience and roughness in hunting in the cold.

 They are also obedient, trainable, protective, and family-friendly, making them a perfect match for many homes.